SebastianoF/bruker2nifti/README.md

 It is provided as a folder structure containing the scans produced with paravision (PV) software.
 Patient/subject information are embedded in the study (opposed hierarchy as in the DICOM files).

-**scan**: individual folder image acquired with various protocols.
-To a scan can corresponds more than one image as sub-scans or sub-volumes (or both).
+**scan or experiment, sub-scans and sub-volumes**: individual folder image acquired with various protocols.
+To a scan can belong more than one processed image, or reconstruction.
+Each processed image can be a single volume or can contain more than one sub-volume embedded in the same processed image.

 **header**: header of the nifti format.

-**img_data**: data of the nifti format.
+**img_data**: data of the nifti format, stored in a 2d or 3d matrix.

-**struct**: intermediate structure (dictionary) aimed at collecting the information from the raw Bruker and and to progressively creating the nifti images.
+**struct**: intermediate structure (dictionary), proposed in this code, aimed at collecting the information from the raw Bruker and to progressively creating the nifti images.

 ### Code rationale <a name="rationale"></a>

+The code is written an runs in python 2.7 (cross compatibility with python 3 is implemented when possible but not always tested).
+The choice of Python programming language is after personal preferences, the availability of nibabel library, the availability of dictionaries (mapping) type and numpy arrays, that appears to be the best option to parse the textfiles of Paravision into easily accessible structures while keeping the same original name convention.

+### Use with caution <a name="caution"></a>

 Mainly due to lack of information, at the present stage not all the possible output of the paravision software are covered.
-The code deals with file structures that are assumed as the common one and provided below.
-We do not exclude that different settings of the same scanner and the same PV version can produce different folder structures.
+I do not assert that your data can be correctly converted for any scanner settings or ParaVision version combination, your combination.
+Use it with caution, and to not use it as a black box.
-Therefore the code is written in the most readable way (readability is always preferred to efficiency, at least at this stage) so that it will be easier for you to modify it according to your needs.
+The code is written in the most readable way, and has a good deal of comments, way so that it will be easier for you to modify it according to your needs.

-Further versions may sacrifice readability for the sake of efficiency only when the standards will be established and tested.

-The code is written an runs in python 2.7 (cross compatibility with python 3 is implemented when possible).
-The choice of Python programming language is after personal preferences, the availability of nibabel library, the availability of dictionaries (mapping) type and numpy arrays, that appears to be the best option to parse the textfiles of Paravision into easily accessible structures while keeping the same original name convention.

 ### Common file structure <a name="file_structure"></a>

+***root_ParaVision/study_name/experiment_numbers*/pdata/*processed_image_numbers***

++ *root_ParaVision*: arbitrary path where the ParaVision data are stored.
++ *study_name*: name of the study, related to the same subject.
+Information related to the subject are in the root_ParaVision/study_name/file subject
++ *experiment_numbers* (or scan_numbers): set of folders named with '1', '2', ... containing each experiment or scan.
++ pdata: (short for processed data) folder created by ParaVision containing a new hierarchy of folders named with '1', '2', ... called here *sub-scans*
++ *processed_image_numbers*: name of the study, related to the same subject.
+Information related to the subject are in the *root_ParaVision*/*study_name*/subject.

-A study structure in ParaVision 5 can be:
+A Study structure in ParaVision can be:
 ```
 └── StudyName
     ├── 1